Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: Related works

-\textbf{Learning to Recognize with Self-Supervised Tasks.} Self-Supervised Learning (SSL, \cite{SSLsurvey}) has been recently introduced for learning visual features from unlabeled data.
-By choosing an auxiliary task that does not require human annotation of the data, it is possible to encode into the first layers of a network knowledge that proves beneficial as initialization when solving a classification problem on related data.
-The transfer of the model learned by solving the self-supervised task to a downstream classification net has proved to be useful in several contexts.
-Different authors have proposed several auxiliary tasks roughly organized into three main groups.
-The first relies only on original visual cues and involves either the whole image with geometric transformations (\eg translation, scaling, rotation \cite{gidaris2018unsupervised,NIPS2014_geometric}), clustering \cite{caron2018deep}, inpainting \cite{pathakCVPR16context} and colorization \cite{zhang2016colorful}, or considers image patches focusing on their equivariance (learning to count \cite{learningtocount}) and relative position (solving jigsaw puzzles \cite{NorooziF16,Noroozi_2018_CVPR}).
-The second group uses either real or synthetic external sensory information.
-This approach is popular for multi-cue problems (visual-to-audio \cite{audiovisual}, RGB-to-depth \cite{ren-cvpr2018}) and in robotics \cite{grasp2vec, visiontouch}.
-Finally, the third group relies on video and the regularities introduced by the temporal dimension \cite{Wang_UnsupICCV2015,SSLvideo}.
-The use of motion cues in self-supervised learning has been first proposed in \cite{Pathak2017}, where authors trained a convolutional network to segment a static frame (in an unsupervised way) using motion data obtained from videos.
-Optical flow cues had been exploited in \cite{HoWRC15}, to learn the visual appearance of obstacles in a Micro Air Vehicle landing environment.
-Also \cite{Lee2015} used a self-supervised motion segmentation task applied to monoscopic visual odometry and ground areas labeling.
-Instead, \cite{Mahendran2018} \quotes{transfer} optical flow information to pixel embeddings so that their difference matches the difference between optical flow vectors of the same pixels.

-To the best of our knowledge, the specific self-supervised auxiliary task (motion segmentation) has been used here for the first time in the area of action recognition.
+\textbf{Motion-based Self-Supervised Tasks.} Self-Supervised Learning \cite{SSLsurvey} has been recently introduced for learning visual features from unlabeled data.
+The choice of an auxiliary task that does not require human annotation of the data enables the network to encode a knowledge that proves beneficial as initialization when solving a classification problem on related data.
+Different authors have proposed several auxiliary tasks, either relying on original visual cues (e.g., translation, scaling, rotation \cite{gidaris2018unsupervised}, clustering \cite{caron2018deep}, inpainting \cite{pathakCVPR16context} and colorization), on information extracted from image patches \cite{Noroozi_2018_CVPR}, or on regularities introduced by the temporal dimension in videos \cite{Wang_UnsupICCV2015}.
+The use of motion cues in self-supervised learning has been first proposed in \cite{Pathak2017} to segment a static frame (in an unsupervised way) using motion data obtained from videos.
+Optical flow cues have been exploited in \cite{HoWRC15}, to learn the visual appearance of obstacles in a Micro Air Vehicle landing environment.
+Instead, \cite{Mahendran2018} \quotes{transfer} optical flow information to pixel embeddings so that their difference matches that between optical flow vectors of the same pixels.
+The architecture in \cite{wang2019selfsupervised} regresses the spatial and temporal statistics of motion and appearance to learn spatio-temporal features for video representation.
+The main difference with our approach is that \cite{wang2019selfsupervised} leverages 3D convolutions that, working on volumes, already include implicit motion information clues (beyond that instilled by the auxiliary task) that we can not benefit from in our method, as we use sparse and individual images as input.
+Finally, in \cite{munro2020multi} the optical flow information has been used in a multi-modal self-supervised adaptation framework to help align the representation of different domains.